Homerocker/HomeCheck/README.md

 - To move a frame drag its top-left corner
   ![ScreenShot](https://advent-wow.ru/HomeCheck/Move.png)

+# Something does not work?

+- If you had previous version of addon installed try deleting settings file
+<code>\WTF\Account\\<ACCOUNT_NAME\>\SavedVariables\HomeCheck.lua</code>.
+All addon settings will be lost.
+- Report bug here or contact me directly.

 # Donate

 https://www.donationalerts.com/r/homerocker or contact me in any other way